GuusKemperman/GuusKemperman.github.io/_posts/2024-10-08-visual-scripting.md

 ## Virtual Machine

 The Visual Scripting uses a node based interpreter.
-The virtual machine can be found in it's entirety in [VirtualMachine.cpp](https://github.com/GuusKemperman/CoralEngine/blob/main-lite/Source/Core/VirtualMachine.cpp).
+The virtual machine can be found in its entirety in [VirtualMachine.cpp](https://github.com/GuusKemperman/CoralEngine/blob/main-lite/Source/Core/VirtualMachine.cpp).

 **Type erasure**